St. Vital neighbourhood in Winnipeg

 Local Landmarks & Community

-St. Vital Centre is the neighbourhood's main shopping hub.
+St. Vital Centre is the neighbourhood's main shopping hub, anchoring the commercial heart of the area.
 Outdoor enthusiasts enjoy St. Vital Park along the Red River, the Bishop Grandin Greenway multi-use trail, and Maple Grove Park.
 The St. Vital Museum, Riel House National Historic Site, and numerous community centres round out this vibrant neighbourhood.

 Find St. Vital on the Map